uvaai/pdp/_schedules/1 Fall 2026/index.md

 More details on the exam will follow later.

-Once you've passed the exam and the attendance requirements each week, your final grade will be computed as the average of all your grades for modules 3, 4, 5 and 6.
+Once you've passed the exam and the attendance requirements each week, your final grade will be computed as the average all your grades for modules 3, 4, 5 and 6 (90%) and your hackathon participation grade (10%).

 ## Goals